nuxt-hub/core/docs/content/1.docs/2.features/vectorize.md

 ### Create metadata indexes

-In order to filter by a specific metadata property, it must be defined in the `metadataIndexes` object before any vectors are inserted.
+In order to filter by a specific metadata property, it must be defined in the `metadataIndexes`.

 Metadata indexes are configured within the `metadataIndexes` object within your index configuration in `nuxt.config.ts`.